 Many people in Devon are disadvantaged because they lack the most basic digital skills.
-Through our volunteering project ‘Devon Digital Lives’, we’re challenging that and calling on anyone with digital skills to pass on their knowledge, by becoming a Devon Digital Lives volunteer.
-We can make it easy, linking people with volunteering opportunities, and provide guidance on how best to support others.
-Read more about opportunities.
+Through our volunteering project ‘Devon Digital Lives’, we’re challenging that by calling on and supporting our staff to pass on their knowledge.

 Watch the video of Emily McCauley (Manager of Exeter Library) – telling us about how digital volunteers at Devon Libraries are improving lives.